ferhat-aslan/grapql-apollo/README.md

 - Use any stylesheet format you prefer.
-We use SCSS at LeanIX.